 Ask about the mechanism of injury and direction of force.
 Obtain key information, including ability to bear weight after the injury, prior injury or surgery to the area, and any other potential injuries.
 Because it requires great force to fracture the foot, other injuries can coexist, and foot pain can distract from other serious injuries.

 The foot examination does not necessarily begin with the foot, but with the entire lower extremity on the affected side.
-Examine the hip, ...
+Examine the hip, knee, and ankle. ...